 Markup vs Margin

 Markup is the amount added to the cost of a product or service to arrive at the selling price.
-It is usually expressed as a percentage of the cost.
+It is expressed as a percentage of the cost.
 Margin is the profit earned on a product or service after deducting all costs and expenses.
-It is usually expressed as a percentage of the selling price.
+It is expressed as a percentage of the selling price.

 To determine the selling price of a product cost of the product is increased with the help of an amount known as Markup.